-The Behavior Analysis program at Utah State University provides students the opportunity to earn a PhD in Psychology with a focus on investigating variables that influence human and nonhuman behavior.
-The doctoral program in Behavior Analysis provides students a solid understanding of conceptual, translational, basic and applied domains of behavior analysis.
-The program promotes an interdisciplinary and translational approach to behavior analysis.
+The Behavior Analysis specialization at Utah State University provides students the opportunity to earn a PhD in psychology with a focus on investigating variables that influence human and nonhuman behavior.
+The doctoral program with a specialization in Behavior Analysis provides students a solid understanding of conceptual, translational, basic and applied domains of behavior analysis.
+The specialization promotes an interdisciplinary and translational approach to behavior analysis.
 The PhD track prepares students to conduct laboratory and translational research, preparing them to pursue academic and research careers, whereas the PhD + Board Certified Behavior Analyst (BCBA-D) track prepares students to become scientist-practitioners who can work in research institutions and practice in a variety of clinical settings (e.g., hospitals, private practice).

 Students receive hands-on training in laboratory research and/or clinical settings.
 They also receive instruction and mentorship from exemplary faculty with interests in decision making, impulsivity, resurgence, and treatment integrity and adherence.

 Students accepted into either track of the Behavior Analysis specialization doctoral program receive tuition awards and assistantship stipends.
 Learn more about applying to this specialization and how students are funded..